Skip to content

 At home, you can use the American Academy of Dermatology’s ABCDE guide for assessing whether or not an atypical mole may become cancerous:

-• Asymmetry: Half the mole does not match the other half in size, shape, or color
+• Asymmetry: A half mole does not match the other half in size, shape, or color

 • Border: The edges of the mole are irregular or blurred